r33int/crunchyrollDownloader/README.md

 ### Requirements :
 1. Any Linux distribution.
 Other unix systems untested but should work.
 2. youtube-dl installed.
 3. A Crunchyroll account.
-You can use a free account but will only allow downloads up to 480p and premium episodes won't work.
+You can use a free account but this will only allow downloads up to 480p and premium episodes won't work.
 4. A working brain.

 #### How does it work ?
-First, clone this repository.
-You can do that from GitHub web interface or with the command :
+First things first, clone this repository.
+You can do that from GitHub web interface or with the command:
 `git clone https://github.com/r33int/crunchyrollDownloader.git`

-Then, make the script executable using
+Make the script executable using:
 `chmod +x crunchyroll-dl.sh`

 Finally, execute it and follow the instructions.